greenan8/sentiment-analysis-app/README.md

 ## Objectives ##
 #### Completed Objectives ####
 * Developed a Sentiment Analysis model with Python.
-  - Read about how we developed our model [here](server/model8202/MODELNOTES.md).
+  - Read about how we trained our model [here](server/model8202/MODELNOTES.md).
 * Constructed a simple Flask server.
   - GET "/" for Vue.js app
   - GET "/api/${product}" for JSON formatted review data.